 If you are bringing a baby or toddler with you to Disneyland, here are more helpful tips for making your day with a little one much easier.
 If you have a bolter, it is easier to keep your eye on them in a crowd when strapped into a stroller.
 Children who are normally too big for a stroller may benefit from using one at Disneyland.
 Sometimes, we walk 10 miles in a day!
 It is much easier to put tired children in a stroller than to carry them or be stuck in one spot resting.

 If you have a mix of ages, from teens to toddlers, you can definitely get more mileage out of the little one with a stroller.
 That way, your tadpole can take some breaks or naps in the stroller.
 A stroller can be the thing that helps you meet everyone’s needs and stay longer in the park without a meltdown.
 We find that a toddler in a stroller with a bubble wand makes for a pretty happy combination.
 Don’t let anyone guilt you out of one.
 Only you know what your family’s needs are!

 Many children have hidden disabilities but do not require a wheelchair, so being in a stroller can help them enjoy the park too.
 Always be kind, because you do not know another family’s situation or reasons to use a stroller at Disneyland.
 If your child has disabilities and uses a stroller as a wheelchair, there is a special stroller tag.
 Pick up the tag at Guest Relations, City Hall or the Chamber of Commerce.
-The tag indicates to cast members that the stroller can go places where a regular stroller is not normally allowed.
+The tag indicates to cast members that the stroller can go places where a regular stroller is not normally allowed, including in attraction lines.